commanded/commanded/guides/Serialization.md

 The `Commanded.Serialization.JsonSerializer` module provides an extension point to allow additional decoding of the deserialized value.
 This can be used for parsing data into valid structures, such as date/time parsing from a string.

-The example event below has an implementation of the `Commanded.Serialization.JsonDecoder` protocol to parse the date into a `NaiveDateTime` struct.
+The example event below has an implementation of the `Commanded.Serialization.JsonDecoder` protocol to parse the date into a `DateTime` struct.

 ```elixir
 defmodule ExampleEvent do